The No-Fly Zone... Air-conditioned electric train from London to Poole, then fast Condor Ferries SeaCat from Poole to Jersey & Guernsey...

 Ferry fares from Portsmouth, Poole or Weymouth to Jersey or Guernsey vary, but typically cost between £36 & £46 one-way, you can check online at www.condorferries.co.uk.
 Return trips usually cost twice the one-way fare, but if you are spending 4 nights or less at your destination there are short break return fares of around £52-£62 return.

-Step 1, book your ferry from Portsmouth, Poole or Weymouth to Jersey or Guernsey at www.condorferries.co.uk.
+Book your ferry from Portsmouth, Poole or Weymouth to Jersey or Guernsey at the seat61 ferry shop (just use the form on the right!) or at www.condorferries.co.uk.
 This is easy, you book online and print out your booking reference.
 When you get to the ferry terminal, you simply quote your booking reference, there is no ticket involved.

-Integrated train & ferry tickets have been discontinued: Integrated train & ferry tickets from any British station to the Channel Islands have been available for over a century, but were not advertised, weren't made available online, and unsurprisingly were discontinued in early 2014.
-So you now need to buy separate tickets as above.
+Integrated train & ferry tickets from any British station to the Channel Islands have been available for over a century, but were not advertised, weren't made available online, and unsurprisingly were discontinued in early 2014.
+So you now need to buy separate tickets as explained here.

 Children under 16 travel for half the adult fare on both trains & Condor Ferries.
 Children under 5 go free on all trains, under 3 go free on Condor Ferries.